oldfrenchtexts/L-aiguillon-d-amour-divine/about.md

 ## Translation Philosophy

 For my translation, I have cultivated a middle of the road approach.
 While I have done my best to respect the syntax, form, and content of the original, I have nevertheless labored to make the translation legible to an uninitiated reader of medieval vernacular literature.
 A few items are footnoted for clarity or where I have been forced to choose between two or more potentially viable alterantives.
+Additionally, in my translation, I label the source text language.
+Thus, material translated from Latin is marked as such, and conversly French material is likewise marked.

 ## Bibliography/Works Cited